 1. Put your lights on a timer

-To give passers by the impression that someone’s home during your holiday, it’s important that the usual lights you have on are turned on even when you’re gone!
+To give passersby the impression that someone’s home during your holiday, it’s important that the usual lights you have on are turned on even when you’re gone!
 Besides regular old-fashioned timers, there are many new technologies out there to help you properly manage your lighting needs.

-To make it seems that people have come and gone from your home while you’re actually away, let your neighbours know that you’re gone and ask them to make tire tracks or footprints on your property.
+To make it seem that people have come and gone from your home while you’re actually away, let your neighbours know that you’re gone and ask them to make tire tracks or footprints on your property.
 Although it seems like such an insignificant task, it can make all the difference in making your home look lived in while you’re on holiday.

 3. Don’t post holiday photos on social media while you’re away

 Thieves have so many tricks up their sleeves!
-Most of them walk around residential neighbourhoods during holiday season to see whether there seems to be people home or not.
+Most of them walk around residential neighbourhoods during the holiday season to see whether there seems to be people home or not.
 If they notice that a house seems to be unoccupied for a little while, they can easily look up the homeowner’s name and then find their social media profiles.
-Once they’re on your profile, if they see that you’ve been posting that you’re on a faraway beach for the last couple of days, you’ll be confirming to them that you aren’t in town.
+Once they’re on your profile, if they see that you’ve been posting that you’re on a beach for the last couple of days, you’ll be confirming to them that you aren’t in town.
 Even a simple status update like “Gone to Mexico – enjoy the snow guys!” is a dead giveaway.
 Updating your followers/friends can be very tempting, but restrain from doing so!
 Don’t become an easy target because of social posting temptations.

 4. Make sure your home’s temperature remains around 15°C

 The last thing you want when coming back from vacation is finding water damage.
 Ensuring your home’s temperature remains around 15°C or more ensures pipes won’t burst.
 They won’t have enough time to go through a freeze-thaw cycle if ever your neighbourhood was to lose power for a little while during colder months.